 Where to Buy Segway Ninebot ES1

-Parts and Accessories for Ninebot ES1
+Join the forums for Ninebot ES1

 Many people argue which one of the three to buy: the ES1, the ES2 or the M365.
 Hopefully, my review and comparison helped you to get a clearer picture on which one suites your needs the best.
 I’d say, if you want to drive in the campus, the ES1 is a great choice because it’s lightweight and agile.
 For longer distances, you might want to get something else rather than spending an additional $250 on a secondary battery.